samuelfchen/discordpong/README.md

 ## Usage
 ### Basic Pong
-Run the index.html on a http server.
+Run the index.html in the pong folder on a http server.
 This can be done using the Live Server plugin for VSCode.
 There are a couple variables that can be configured in game.js.